Home

 True False

-A review.
 In C# programs we often use the byte array type.
 It stores data in a compact way, with minimal overhead.
-We provided pointers to further information on this type.
+The syntax must be learned, but it makes sense once it is familiar.

 Home